PhABC/neuroSummerSchools/README.md

 ## [Computational and Cognitive Neuroscience (CCN) Summer School (DL: March 15, 2017)](http://www.ccnss.org/)
 *NYU Shanghai, Shanghai, China ~ July 6 – 29, 2017*

-esigned to emphasize higher cognitive functions and their underlying neural circuit mechanisms, the course aims at training talented and highly motivated students and postdoctoral fellows from Asia and other countries across the world.
+Designed to emphasize higher cognitive functions and their underlying neural circuit mechanisms, the course aims at training talented and highly motivated students and postdoctoral fellows from Asia and other countries across the world.
 Applicants with quantitative (including Physics, Mathematics, Engineering and Computer Science) or experimental background are welcomed.
 The lectures will introduce the basic concepts and methods, as well as cutting-edge research on higher brain functions such as decision-making, attention, learning and memory.
 Modeling will be taught at multiple levels, ranging from single neuron computation, microcircuits and large-scale systems, to normative theoretical approach.
 Python-based programming labs coordinated with the lectures will provide practical training in important computational methods.

 ## [Interacting with neural circuits (DL:  March 20, 2017)](http://www.fens.org/Training/CAJAL-programme/CAJAL-Courses-2017/Interacting-with-neural-circuits/)